Sun burn fades

 It is simply a defence mechanism activated by your skins cells.

-Did you know that sun damaged skin starts much earlier then you think?
+Did you know that sun damaged skin starts much earlier than you think?
 It occurs the MINUTE you get your FIRST TAN, which doesn’t become apparent until after the real damage is done.

 Exactly how quickly, depends on your skin type and the level of exposure your skin has been exposed to.